memph1024/swapdex-documentation/docs/validator-guides/validator.md

     For more information on systemd you can watch this quick <a href="https://youtu.be/N1vgvhiyq0E" target="_blank"> YouTube Tutorial </a>.

 ### Check if validator is started
-To ensure that the SwapDex Validator process works please execute the following command:
+To ensure that the SwapDEX Validator process works please execute the following command:
 ```
 ps aux | grep swapdex
 ```